Expert dental care in Thailand, coordinated for you

 • Mimics the colour depth and translucency of natural tooth structure

-• Requires an experienced hand — not all dentists can execute this well
+• Requires an experienced hand, as not all dentists can execute this well

 • Adds 15–20 minutes per tooth compared to single-shade application